What is Teen Court?

 Why a Teen Court?

 Teen Court offers eligible youth an opportunity to take responsibility for their actions.
-It provides positive peer pressure with
+It provides positive peer pressure with community based consequences.

 Who Benefits from Teen Court?